PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 Use `/Schema` or `/DefaultSchema` to define the default schema name to use when exporting data from tables
 * Entries in the `/DataTables` file will override this default schema

-Use `/ExistingDDL` or `/ExistingSchema` to define a text file that should be parsed to rename columns, based on data loaded from the `/ColumnMap` file
+Use `/ExistingDDL` or `/ExistingSchema` to define an existing schema file (DDL file from SSMS) that should be parsed to rename columns, based on data loaded from the `/ColumnMap` file
 * Will create a new text file with CREATE TABLE blocks that include the new column names
   * Will skip columns with `<skip>`
 * Will skip tables (and views, procedures, etc.) that are defined in the `/DataTables` file but have `<skip>` in the TargetTableName column
   * Does not rename tables
+* The updated DDL file will end with `_UpdatedColumnNames.sql` or `_UpdatedColumnAndTableNames.sql`

 Use `/ExportAllData` or `/ExportAllTables` to export data from every table in the database
 * Will skip tables (and views) that are defined in the `/DataTables` file but have `<skip>` in the TargetTableName column